Sachintha-Dinuranga/calculator-app/README.md

-# Simple Calculator App
+# Calculator App

-Welcome to the Simple Calculator App repository!
+Welcome to the Calculator App repository!
 This project was created for learning purposes, using HTML, CSS, and JavaScript.
 It serves as a beginner-friendly example for understanding the basics of web development

 ## Features